The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: Introduction

-It should be noted that, although our assumptions on the variety $X$ are rather mild, a different behaviour might be expected when relaxing them.
-For instance a quadric cone of corank $1$ is CM countable, cf. \cite{buchweitz-greuel-schreyer}; several other examples of this kind exist over local rings, cf. for instance \cite{leuschke-wiegand:cohen-macaulay} for a detailed picture, see also \cite{stone.non-gorensteint-countable}.
-More varieties of tame type appear from germs of elliptic singularities, cf. \cite{kahn:reflexive} or from non-isolated affine surface singularities, see also \cite{burban-drozd:non-isolated}.
+One should expect that non-projective varieties may behave differently (see \cite{leuschke-wiegand:cohen-macaulay} for a detailed picture, see also \cite{stone.non-gorensteint-countable}).
+More varieties of tame type appear from germs of elliptic singularities, see \cite{kahn:reflexive} or from non-isolated affine surface singularities, see also \cite{burban-drozd:non-isolated}.

 Let us indicate the strategy of our proof.
-Let $Y$ be a variety of the class under examination: an integral closed ACM subscheme of $\PP^n$ which is not a cone.
-The first step is to isolate some essential datum in order to build large families of indecomposable non-isomorphic MCM modules on $\bk[Y]$.
-In Theorem \ref{strictly wild by extensions} we establish that this should be a pair of ACM sheaves $\cA$ and $\cB$ on $Y$, whose only endomorphisms are homotheties (i.e. $\cA$ and $\cB$ are {\it simple}), having no non-trivial maps in either direction $\cA \to \cB$ or $\cB \to \cA$ and such that the extension space $\Ext^1_Y(\cB,\cA)$ is sufficiently large, namely of dimension $w \ge 3$.

-Indeed, from this datum we construct a fully faithful exact functor from the category $\Rep_\Upsilon$ of finite-dimensional representations of the Kronecker quiver $\Upsilon = \Upsilon_w$ with $w$ arrows to the category $\MCM_{\bk[Y]}$ of MCM modules over $\bk[Y]$.
+The first step is to isolate some datum in order to build large families of indecomposable non-isomorphic MCM modules on $\bk[X]$.
+This will be accomplished by Theorem \ref{strictly wild by extensions}, where we establish that this datum should be a pair of ACM sheaves $\cA$ and $\cB$ on $X$, whose only endomorphisms are homotheties (that is, $\cA$ and $\cB$ are \textit{simple}), satisfying some semistability condition or a mutual orthogonality condition $\Hom_X(\cB,\cA)=\Hom_X(\cA,\cB)=0$, and such that $\Ext^1_X(\cB,\cA)$ is sufficiently large, namely of dimension $w \ge 3$.
+From this datum we construct a representation embedding from the category $\Rep_\Upsilon$ of finite-dimensional representations of the Kronecker quiver $\Upsilon = \Upsilon_w$ with $w$ arrows to the category $\MCM_{\bk[X]}$ of MCM modules over $\bk[X]$.
 This quiver should be seen as parametrizing ACM sheaves appearing as extension of copies of $\cA$ and $\cB$.
-In turn, by a standard argument, the existence of such functor suffices to prove CM wildness of $Y$.
+In turn, by a standard argument, the existence of this embedding suffices to prove CM-wildness of $X$.
+This procedure is not completely new, see \cite{drozd-greuel}, but we endow it with a quite more general flavour.

+The next step is to actually construct the sheaves $\cA$ and $\cB$.
+This turns out to be quite complicated to achieve by working directly on $X$ in general.
+For this we need our next result, Theorem \ref{stable FF}, which shows how to deduce CM-wildness of $X$ from CM-wildness of $Y$ when $Y$ is a linear section of $X$ of codimension $c>0$, except when $X$ has \textit{minimal degree} that is $\deg(X)=n-m+1$, or equivalently when the sectional genus $p_X$ of $X$ is $0$.